Navigation of a Quadratic Potential with Ellipsoidal Obstacles: Potential, Obstacles, Navigation Functions

 We consider the problem of a point agent navigating a quadratic potential in a space with ellipsoidal punctures.
-Formally, let $\mathcal{X} \subset \R^n$ be a non empty compact convex set that we call the workspace and let $\fz: \X \to \R_+$ be a convex strictly quadratic function that we call the potential.
-A point agent is interested in reaching the target destination $x^* \in \ccalX$ which is defined as the minimizer of the potential.
-Thus, for some positive definite matrix $Q$ we can write
+Formally, let $\mathcal{X} \subset \R^n$ be a non empty compact convex \blue{domain} that we call the workspace, and let $\fz: \X \to \R_+$ be a convex strictly quadratic function that we call the potential.
+A point agent is interested in reaching the target destination $x^* \in \ccalX$ which is defined as the minimizer of the potential. \blue{Without loss of generality, we }use the standard squared Euclidean distance to the target